Hashim Peer Dastagir: Life

-Hazarat Dastagir were born in 1576 in Ahmedabad, Gujarat.
+Hazarat Dastagir were born in 1576 in Ahmedabad, Gujarat, and are said to have died in 1646.
 Hazarat were brought up in a scholastic atmosphere under the particular influence of Wajihuddin Alvi, a Khalifa of Muhammad Ghawth.
+According to a later account, Dastagir's direct spiritual initiation came from Shah Abdullah Husaini Qadri Shattari, who served as Wajihuddin Alvi's principal khalifa in Ahmedabad; recognising his disciple's spiritual potential, Shah Abdullah Husaini is said to have sent him onward to Bijapur.

 Hazarat Dastagir went to Bijapur, Karnataka, then under the rule of Ibrahim Adil Shah II.
 Under Hazrat's influence Ibrahim Adil Shah then gave up un-Islamic practices.
 The next Sultan Mohammed Adil Shah was Hazrat's disciple.
 When the Sultan was suffering from a serious disease, Dastagir stated that they are granting to his disciple ten years of his life.
-As a consequence, the Sultan built the monument of Gol Gumbaz, which is located near the shrine of Hazarat Dastagir.
+As a consequence, the Sultan built the monument of Gol Gumbaz deliberately close to Hazarat's shrine, so that the tomb would remain under its saint's shadow.